By Marcin Wojtyczka

 Steps:

-- Check for and help any injured crew member.
-All crew to put on lifejackets.
+- All crew to put on lifejackets.

-- Check the bilge for water and inspect the hull for damage.
-Check the rudder moves normally.
+- Check the rudder moves normally.

-- Try getting out slowly by using the engine.
+- If you hit rock or a sharp obstruction, check the extent of damage before attempting to free the vessel, as it may sink quickly.
+Otherwise, try getting out slowly astern by using the engine.
 Be careful when going in reverse as the rudder might break.
 Pushing yourself off the ground with a spinnaker pole or getting into the water might work on smaller boats given it is shallow enough.
 Alternatively, back the jib and push the bow down.
+If not effective, put out an anchor and wait for the tide to rise unless a strong onshore wind is blowing, in which case you must call for help.

 - Try to heel the boat or spin her away from the shore by backing the jib, kedging off with a dinghy or taking the spinnaker halyard from the dinghy.
 To induce heel by sitting on a boom or leading the main halyard to an anchor or moored boat.
 Use everything soft on board to protect the hull from rocks or a reef (e.g. fenders, cushions).

 - Handle towlines with the greatest care to avoid injuries.
+Use throwing device and messenger line to pass it.

 - Attach the towline to the bow cleats.
 Do not tie it to the mast especially if it is stepped on deck.